ulfschneider/progress-gantt/README.md

 ### draw

-Draw the gauge.
+Draw the progress gantt.

 #### Parameters

--   `settings` **[Object][9]?** The configuration object for the gauge.
+-   `settings` **[Object][9]?** The configuration object for the progress gantt.
 Optional.
     If provided, will overwrite the settings object already given to the constructor.

 ### remove

-Clear the gauge.
+Clear the progress gantt.

 ### imageSource

-Draw the gauge and return the result as a string which can be assigned to the SRC attribute of an HTML IMG tag.
+Draw the progress gantt and return the result as a string which can be assigned to the SRC attribute of an HTML IMG tag.

 Returns **[string][10]**

 ### svgSource

-Draw the gauge and return the result as a SVG tag string.
+Draw the progress gantt and return the result as a SVG tag string.

 Returns **[string][10]**